bpptkg/bulletin/docs/guides.rst

 Send WEBOBS_UPDATE_EVENT signal to our web services to update an event in the seismic bulletin database and do necessary fields calculation, e.g. magnitude, energy, etc. The calculation is done in the background.
-So it won't block the request.
+So, it won't block the request.

 Example command: ::